MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

   </tr>
   <tr>
     <th colspan=2>3rd person</th>
-    <td>-??</td>
+    <td>-(l)o</td>
     <td>-??</td>
   </tr>
 </table>

 These suffixes do not attract stress, which stays on the final syllable of the stem.
+For suffixes that contain a segment in parentheses, that segment is only present when attaching to stems that end in open syllables.

 ### A.B.
 Nominal derivation